Bought for $2.50, Grateful Dead concert poster could fetch $20k

 “$150.”

-He took the deal, despite the fact that the money was basically equal to his rent at the time.
+He took the deal, despite the fact the price was basically equal to his rent at the time.

 One day Weinstein, a visual artist, spoke with others in the industry, mentioning his cache of posters.
 He found out some were worth a few hundred bucks.
 Nothing crazy.